 Welcome to the land of witches, werewolves, and gateways to other worlds.
 There's plenty in Guernsey to ensure that your family has a fairy-tale holiday

-A mere hop away from the UK mainland lies Guernsey, a member of the British Isles but separate from the United Kingdom.
+Guernsey, a member of the British Isles but separate from the United Kingdom, is a mere hop away from the UK mainland.
 Historical islands aren’t usually something to get the kids interested in, but things are different here.
 Between crumbling castles and bewitching tales of witches and werewolves, the island is a hotbed for fairy tales and local legends that take inspiration from the ancient landscape, which may in turn delight every member of your family, especially the young ones.

 Low duty on petrol means car rental is popular with visitors who come here.
 Parking is mostly free but there are some designated ‘disc zones’ that will impose time restrictions (and a £40 fine if you go over the limit).
 While the island is easy to drive around, bear in mind most roads are narrow and also used by cyclists, tractors and horses.
 Also, the speed limit in most areas is 56 kph (35mph), while in and around St Peter Port it is 40kph (25mph).